onnx/onnxmltools/README.md

 ```

-### Checking the ONNX Operator Set (opset) of your converted model
+### Checking the ONNX Operator Set of your converted model

-You can check the opset of your ONNX model using [Netron](https://github.com/lutzroeder/Netron), a viewer for Neural Network models.
+You can check the Operator Set (opset) of your converted ONNX model using [Netron](https://github.com/lutzroeder/Netron), a viewer for Neural Network models.
 Alternatively, you could identify your converted model's opset version through the following line of code:

 ```
 # add line here